OuhscBbmc/redcap-manual-v1/begin/create.md

 The Record Home Page is like a folder in which a clinic would keep all the forms for a given patient -- except everything is blank, and all we have is a patient number (Record ID 51).
 We have created a record, but we need to go into each instrument to enter data.
-When we click on the gray dot next to the first instrument under XXXXX, we are taken to the Enrollment instrument for this project.
+When we click on the gray dot next to the first instrument under *Data Collection Instrument*, we are taken to the Enrollment form for this project.

 <!--put enrollment.jpg here-->